Ronda Rousey knocked out in 48 seconds at UFC 207

 On Friday, it wasn’t so subtle.
 Nunes was eager to trade with Rousey, whose head never moved off the center line as she was getting blasted by hard shots.

-Nunes was in the middle of a multi-punch combination when Dean stepped in to save Rousey from further punishment.
+Nunes was in the middle of a multi-punch combination when referee Herb Dean stepped in to save Rousey from further punishment.